-The changes in tropospheric ozone since the pre-industrial era are estimated to have resulted in an increase in radiative forcing of 0.4 W m^{-2} (Stevenson et al., 2013, Myhre et al., 2013), making tropospheric ozone the third most important anthropogenic greenhouse gas.
-Unlike the major greenhouse gases, carbon dioxide (CO2) and methane (CH4), ozone is not emitted directly, but is the result of the oxidation of VOCs in the presence of NO_x (Monks et al., 2015).
-The tropospheric ozone abundance is controlled by a balance of sources, including photochemical production (Po3) and downward transport of ozone-rich air from the stratosphere (So3), and sinks, principally physical losses at the surface (deposition, Do3) and chemical loss throughout the free troposphere (Lo3).
+The changes in tropospheric ozone since the pre-industrial are estimated to have resulted in an increase in radiative forcing of 0.4 W m-2 (Stevenson et al., 2013), Myhre et al., 2013), making tropospheric ozone the third most important anthropogenic greenhouse gas.
+Unlike the major greenhouse gases, carbon dioxide (CO_2) and methane (CH_4), ozone is not emitted directly, but is the result of a complex scheme of oxidation of VOCs in the presence of NO_x (Monks et al., 2015).
+The tropospheric ozone abundance is controlled by a balance of sources, including photochemical production (P{O3}) and downward transport of ozone-rich air from the stratosphere (S{O3}), and sinks, principally physical losses at the surface (deposition, D{O3}) and chemical loss throughout the free troposphere (L{O3}).

 Ozone has important impacts on vegetation and human health.
-In addition, ozone is important since it indirectly affects the lifetime of other greenhouse gases, particularly methane, through its role in the formation of the hydroxyl radical (OH) (Voulgarakis et al., 2013).
-OH and ozone also have an impact on aerosol radiative forcing, a major source of uncertainty in the climate system, as secondary aerosols such as sulfate, nitrate and secondary organic aerosol are mediated by tropospheric oxidants and play a major role in the aerosol budget and burden (Karset et al., 2018).
+In addition, ozone is important since it also indirectly affects the lifetime of other greenhouse gases, particularly methane, through its role in the formation of the hydroxyl radical (OH).
+OH (and so ozone) also has an impact on aerosol radiative forcing, a major source of uncertainty in the climate system, as secondary aerosols such as sulfate, nitrate and secondary organic aerosol are mediated by oxidants like OH and play a major role in the aerosol budget and burden (Karset et al., 2018).
 Therefore, ozone is linked throughout the Earth system, as changes in ozone can have knock on impacts on emissions of ozone precursors through feedbacks induced by changes in temperature and the hydrological cycle (driven by the changes in aerosols and clouds and radiative forcing), which themselves will modify ozone.

 Measurements of ozone on a global scale are challenging, making modelling of atmospheric composition, and accurate model treatment of ozone production and loss, critical to our understanding of this important species.
-The International Global Atmospheric Chemistry (IGAC) Chemistry Climate Model Initiative (Eyring et al., 2016; Morgenstern et al., 2017) provided a mechanism to coordinate multi-model simulations of the historic evolution of ozone in the troposphere and stratosphere and their future evolution out to the end of the 21st Century.
-Results from CCMI indicate that global mean stratospheric ozone is projected to return to 1980s levels between 2045-2059 (Dhomse et al., 2018) but that the timing of this return depends on the extent of greenhouse gas emissions.
-As a result of increased greenhouse gas abundances, tropical total column ozone is likely to decrease by the end of the century (Oman et al., 2010; Eyring et al., 2013; Keeble et al., 2017).
-Revell et al. (2018) highlight a large spread in the CCMI models tropospheric ozone columns, with a bias compared to OMI-MLS data for the year 2005 of ± 14 Dobson Units ($\sim 50\%$).
-They go on to explore the causes of bias in tropospheric ozone in the SOCOL model through performing an extensive series of sensitivity studies highlighting a large sensitivity of the SOCOL model tropospheric column ozone to emissions of ozone precursors in the year 2000.
-Abalos et al. (2019) focus on the role of changes in the stratospheric influx of ozone into the troposphere over the coming century and show that models agree that an acceleration of the stratospheric circulation driven by increases in greenhouse gas emissions will result in increased stratosphere-totroposphere transport (STT).
+The International Global Atmospheric Chemistry (IGAC) Chemistry Climate Model Initiative (Morgenstern et al., 2017) provided a mechanism to coordinate multi-model simulations of the historic evolution of ozone in the troposphere and stratosphere and their future evolution out to the end of the 21st Century.
+Results from CCMI indicate that global mean stratospheric ozone is projected to recover to 1980s levels between 2045-2059 (Dhomse et al., 2018) but that the timing of this recovery will vary depending on the extent of greenhouse gas emissions.
+As a result of increased greenhouse gas emissions tropical total column ozone is likely to decrease by the end of the century (Keeble et al., 2018).
+Revell et al. (2018) highlight a large spread in the CCMI models tropospheric ozone columns, with a bias compared to OMI-MLS data for the year 2005 of ±14 Dobson Units (~ 50%).
+Revell et al. (2018) go on to explore the causes of bias in tropospheric ozone in the SOCOL model through performing an extensive series of sensitivity studies (Revell et al., 2018), highlighting that a large sensitivity of the SOCOL model tropospheric column ozone to emissions of ozone precursors in the year (Abalos et al., 2019) focus on the role of changes in the stratospheric influx of 2000. ozone into the troposphere over the coming century and show that models agree that an acceleration of the stratospheric circulation driven by increases in greenhouse gas emissions will result in increased stratosphere-to-troposphere transport (STT).